jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 ```

 Any public instance method with no-args and returning `void` fits to be a run method.

+You can also launch/debug the method directly from your IDE, using the *main* method.

 ## Self document your method